Overview¶

 typically configured.

-default (making it roughly equivalent to python -S
+default (making it roughly equivalent to python -S).
+The site module

 on macOS: